LDevi/D2RWS/README.md

 ### For all other files
 GNU GPLv3 applies and will be recalled at the beginning of each file by the following insert :
- > Copyright 2018 LDevi - louis.devineau@loudev.net.
+ > Copyright 2018 Louis Devineau.
  > This file is part of Diablo-2-App-Assistant.
  >
  >     Diablo-2-App-Assistant is free software: you can redistribute it and/or modify